Dog Day Care for Hamilton County & the Surrounding Area

+We are a premier dog day care serving Hamilton County and surrounding areas and provide a fun, engaging environment with close to 10,000 square feet of play space!
 Day Care has been a great way for our furry guests to enjoy all the excitement and benefits that Paws & Play has to offer.
 It’s been a program that has provided families the peace of mind knowing their dog is being cared for in a safe and fun environment for the day, regardless of their dog’s social requirements.
-The industry standard for Day Care has been allowing dogs the option of group play or a one-on-one setting.
+The industry standard for Day Care has been to only allow dogs the option of group play or a one-on-one setting.
 While this model has proven to be a wonderful option for some dogs, it doesn’t fit the needs of all dogs.
-We at Paws & Play are about to change that!
+We at Paws & Play have changed that and have programs to meet any dog's needs!

-Day Care 2.0 is the result of an entire year of collecting data, attending conferences on the latest dog behavior studies, help from our friends at the DogGurus, and a whole lot of creative thinking.
+The design of our programs are the result of an entire year of collecting data, attending conferences on the latest dog behavior studies, help from our friends at the DogGurus, and a whole lot of creative thinking.
 The original industry standard program stemmed from the fact that dogs are pack animals.
 They are very social by nature.
-However, only about 40% of dogs are suited for a group play setting.
+However, only about 40% of dogs are suited for or enjoy a group play setting.
 How can this be?!
 Here’s the type of dogs that we see in Day Care:

 - The People Dog: These dogs do not enjoy the company of other dogs.
 They may even try to start some trouble if they come in too close of contact with other dogs.
 They fulfill their pack needs with humans.
 And they usually LOVE humans.